 Craft stores such as Michael's or JoAnn's start the holidays early.
 Whether it's Halloween or the Fourth of July or, yes, Christmas, you can count on decorations months in advance.
 Why?
-Well, because the store caters to crafters they have to get their holiday crafting supplies out well in time for the holidays, giving the crafty people time to work on their projects.
+Because these stores cater to crafters, who start their projects of producing inventory or creating DIY gifts far ahead of schedule.
+Thus the suppliers of crafting materials must bring in holiday stock early as well.

 I suppose since they're putting out Christmas stickers and ribbon and paper anyway, they decided to throw the decorations in as well.
 The result?
 Cheap decorations!
 Again, you may ask why?
 Because by the time November and December roll around, these Christmas decorations are old news for the craft stores.
 The Christmas trees, towels, signs, and stuffed animals have been out on shelves for weeks, if not months.
 It's time to begin pushing the next holidays.
 Therefore, the Christmas decorations go on sale—usually 30-50% off—just at the time you want to buy them.

 Any thrift store is a place to head for cheap decorations of all styles, but the Goodwill and Salvation Army in particular are liable to turn up great finds for holiday decor at reasonable costs.